IIT-Madras-DSAI-Department/end-semester-project-Sidhartha0401/README.md

 ### A. Command-line (recommended for grading)

-* My main.py has the code for my final model, you can just run my code wait for 4-5 minutes and all the required metrics like accuracy,F1 score and classification report will be printed.Also my algorithm.py contains the code for all the models that i tried and rejected,nothing will be the output by running it.
+* My main.py has the code for my final model, you can just run main.py code (without any dependencies on algorithms.py ) wait for 4-5 minutes and all the required metrics like accuracy,F1 score and classification report will be printed.Also my algorithm.py contains the code for all the models that i tried and rejected,nothing will be the output by running it.

 ---